Wildstyle Paschall

 Wildstyle Paschall is a visual artist, producer, musician, author and activist.
-Paschall's work highlights people, art, and issues that would otherwise be invisible in Indianapolis.
-Paschall's art not only captures moments in social justice, but also hosts themes of liberation and Black joy.

 Early life and education

 Wildstyle Paschall (Keith Paschall) was born in 1981 at Methodist Hospital in Indianapolis, IN.
 He grew up partially on the Northwest side and eventually the Far Eastside of Indianapolis.
 He attended Warren High School, where he had the introduction to his musical talent by playing viola in the school's orchestra.

 Career

 Music

-Paschall's started making beats in 2001 after being introduced to the MTV Music Generator for PlayStation, by one of his friends who was a DJ.
-It wasn't until 10 years later that he started having rappers rap over his beats.
-He didn't start connecting with the Indianapolis Hip Hop concerts landscape until circa 2008 and 2009.
-When he was laid off from his job in 2012 that prompted him to become more involved in the Hip Hop scene.
-At the time, he was working as an auto mechanic for 8 years up to that point.

-He was also heavily involved with the Indianapolis skate community.
-He served as the vice president of the Naptown Real Rollers then later ran a roller skating club, Naptown Skate Nation.
-When his job and his positions in the roller-skating world ended, he was now able to focus solely on making music.
-While being involved in the local Hip Hop scene as a producer, he eventually transitioned into managing a few artists.
-While managing, he hired photographers to capture his artists at their performances but the outcome of these photographs did not match the vision he had.
-He then decided to take it upon himself to do his artists performance photography and as his craft developed, he expanded to photographing more local talent.
-With the encouragement from a friend, he created an Instagram for his photography called All317HipHop.
+Paschall was introduced to the MTV Music Generator for PlayStation in 2001, by one of his friends who was a DJ.

 Photography

 Paschall's work in photography encompasses social justice, Hip Hop and the Indy roller skating scene.
 In 2020, Paschall's photography was displayed in a photo exhibition hosted by the Indianapolis International Airport.
 Paschall was one of four contemporary photographers featured in the Changing Views: The Photography of Dorothea Lange exhibit at the Eiteljorg Museum.

 His photography started gaining traction and soon it expanded into community photography which captured Indianapolis culture.
 In 2015, his photography entered the social justice landscape.
 In 2020 Paschall photographed the mass protests that occurred in Indianapolis, in the aftermath of the deaths of George Floyd and Dreasjon Reed.
 In 2023 these photographs were included in the "Changing Views" exhibit which featured Dorothea Lange at the Eiteljorg Museum.